Organizational Structure for LeSS Huge

 Common support groups include configuration management, laboratory support, continuous-integration system support, or operations support.

 - Competence and Coaching—Software is created by people.
-Improving improves products.
+Improving people improves products.
 This seems obvious, yet we rarely see organizations that are truly committed to relentlessly training and coaching of their people.
 LeSS Huge organizations have a dedicated training and coaching department which is essential for continuous improvement.

 The competence and coaching department focuses on three things: